 Ellen Kurtzman is associate professor in the School of Nursing where she studies the impact of state and federal policy on health care quality and the role of the health care workforce on achieving higher value care.
 She can discuss health care quality, patient outcomes, performance measurement and transparency, health reform, performance-based payment models, scope of practice and other health policy issues.

-Mary Jean Schumann is associate professor of nursing at GW where she will also serve as executive director of the GW School of Nursing Center for Health Policy and Media Engagement.
+Mary Jean Schumann is associate professor of nursing at GW.
 Dr. Schumann is an expert on the effects of health economics, healthcare financing and reimbursement, federal legislative and regulatory policy and health care delivery systems.
 She is also available to speak on the impact of various provisions of the Affordable Care Act and other health related policy issues.

 Joann Weiner is the director of the master’s program in Applied Economics.
 She is an expert in public economics, tax policy and applied microeconomics.
 Professor Weiner previously served as a senior economist in the Office of Tax Policy at the U.S. Treasury Department.
 Before starting graduate school, she worked at the Federal Reserve Bank of New York, Lehman Brothers and Risk Sciences Group.